thomasgladwin/teg_RMA/README.md

 # teg_RMA

-Repeated measures ANOVA in Matlab and (with fewer bells and whistles) Python.
+Repeated measures ANOVA in Matlab and (work in progress, with fewer bells and whistles) Python.

 For use in Python: pip install tegstats (or use the tegstats_local.py file), and see example_RMA.py for usage.
 The Python version so far only does pure within-subject analyses and within x between-factor interactions (with an arbitrary number of factors and levels per factor), and has the option to use randomization tests (hope you're not in a hurry though).
 The package includes the multiple and hierarchical regression function teg_regression (see example_regression.py for usage).